djkramnik/ui-annotations/README.md

 #### TODO

 #### Next step (this month):
-* frontend viewer toggle needs to include a textContent field
 * draw popup needs a textContent field
 * frontend viewer occlude feature: modify the screenshot itself by drawing a dark box overtop of a portion of it